 Breast, endometrial, cervical, colorectal, esophageal, renal, and gastric cancer, and other cancers, are all positively related to low vitamin D status.
 This means that the lower your vitamin D levels, the higher the likelihood you will develop some form of cancer in your lifetime.
-You can check the Vitamin D Council website for more discussion and references related to specific cancers.
+You can check the Vitamin D Society website for more discussion and references related to specific cancers.

 Type 1 and 2 Diabetes (DM)

 Type 1 diabetes is an immune disorder.
 When a person develops diabetes, the immune system attacks cells that are involved in the production of the hormone insulin.
 As a result of the immune system attacking, a person with type 1 diabetes eventually cannot make their own insulin.
 Thus, they must take insulin as medicine in order to digest carbohydrates properly.